JSakuraa/GSND-GP3/Assets/Scripts/documentation and todo.md

 - Set HP and other combat scalars to be accurate
 - Add a game end state (HP <= 0)
 - Add in proper character classes and combos

-changed note mappings, scalar for damage dealt, and added sparse documenation and todo list